cindyxue/CMPE131_2019Fall_Team1/README.md

 Password: Password131

-## Feature 6: My Account Page (current only CSS page)
+## Feature 6: My Account Page

 My accound page displays basic info of a user.
-It's currently hard coded.
+User can edit it's info.

 ## Feature 7: Calender
+The Calender now shows the schedule of the person logged in.
+Essentially being the employee homepage.

+## Feature 8: EditSchedule
+The Manager can schedule the employees through this page.
+There is also a table showing the schedule on the right side.

-## Feature 8: Register Employee Page
+## Feature 9: Register Employee Page
+This allows the manager to add an Employee under his own organization and select their role.

 ...